-- 5 Vehicle Required parking is accommodated in an Access & underground or above-ground garage, tuck under parking, or a combination of any of the Parking above. - Private Private open space is required for each residential unit and shall be no less than 50-Open Space square feet with a minimum dimension of 5 feet in each direction. - Shared The primary shared common space is the rear or side yard designed as a courtyard.
-Open Space Courtyards can be located on the ground, or on a podium, or on a parking deck, and must be open to the sky.
+5 Vehicle Required parking is accommodated in an Access & underground or above-ground garage, tuck under parking, or a combination of any of the Parking above.

+Private Private open space is required for each residential unit and shall be no less than 50-Open Space square feet with a minimum dimension of 5 feet in each direction.

+The primary shared common space is the rear or side yard designed as a courtyard.
+Courtyards can be located on the ground, or on a podium, or on a parking deck, and must be open to the sky.
 Side yards can also be formed to provide outdoor patios connected to ground floor commercial uses.

-Recommended 1:1 approximate width/depth/height ratio:
+Recommended width/depth/height